-On July 10, 2014, the Board unanimously approved and recommended shareholders approve, and on July 10, 2014 shareholders representing more than 50% of the outstanding voting securities approved changing the Company's domicile from the State of Florida to the State of Maryland (the "Reincorporation").
+On December 19, 2014, the Board unanimously approved and recommended shareholders approve changing the Company's domicile from the State of Florida to the State of Maryland (the "Reincorporation").
 The Reincorporation will be consummated pursuant to an Agreement and Plan of Merger between the Company and Princeton Capital Corporation, a Maryland corporation and wholly-owned subsidiary of the Company ("Newco"), a copy of which is attached in Annex B (the "Merger Agreement").
-Copies of the Maryland Charter, attached as Annex C and Maryland By-laws, are attached as Annex D, respectively.
-The Merger Agreement provides that the Company will be merged with and into Newco.
+Copies of the Maryland Charter and Maryland By-laws are attached as Annex C and Annex D, respectively